Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/assets/sharing.md

 ![Share Script](/img/assets/Share_script.png)

-## Create New Effect
+## Creating New Effects

-Enabling asset sharing will also enable a new option in the effect menu in the bottom left.
-You can click on **New** to create a new shader effect and you will get started off with a basic passthrough shader that doesn't do anything special.
+Enabling asset sharing will also enable the option to create news effects in the **add effects** overview.
+You can click on thew **New** button to create a new shader effect and you will get started off with a basic shader that does not do anything other than passing through the original image.
+You can use this blank shader to get started on your own shader.

 Alternatively, you can also click on any existing effect and then use the **Duplicate** button.
-That allows you to create a copy of an existing effect and make changes to this - saving you a ton of work.
+That allows you to create a copy of an existing effect and make changes to it - saving you a ton of work and allowing you to tweak small details of existing effects.
 If you want to make changes to an existing effect, this makes it a lot easier to create a variation of one.

 ![Create Effect](/img/assets/Create_effect.png)

 ::: tip
-Check out [Shader tutorial desaturation](/scene/shader/tutorials/desaturation.md) to get started on a new effect!
+If you are interested in creating new effects, check out the [shader tutorial on desaturation](/scene/shader/tutorials/desaturation.md) to get started on a new effect and be sure to read the rest of the *Shader Programming* section of this documentation!
 :::